 Faculty research foci include, but are not limited to, the following:

 The program also instills in students the importance of research in advancing the counseling profession.
 One manifestation of the crucial link between practice and research is the three complementary functions of the program's state-of-the-art Counselor Training Center: clinical service provision, high-quality training, and innovative process and outcome research.

 The MC program has endorsed the American Counseling Association's Code of Ethics and the following American Counseling Association competencies: ALGBTIC Competencies for Counseling LGBQIQA Individuals (2012), Competencies for Counseling the Multiracial Population (2015), Multicultural and Social Justice Counseling Competencies (2015), Competencies for Addressing Spiritual and Religious Issues in Counseling (2009) and Multicultural Career Counseling Competencies (2009).

 60 credit hours and a written comprehensive exam

-Required Core (36 credit hours) Electives or Research (6-12 credit hours) Other Requirements (12 credit hours) Culminating Experience (0-6 credit hours) Additional Curriculum Information CED 680 Practicum Seminar and Clinic and CED 684 Internship comprise the clinical portion of the program.
-They are required for all students.
+Required Core (36 credit hours) Electives or Research (6-12 credit hours) Other Requirements (12 credit hours) Culminating Experience (0-6 credit hours) Additional Curriculum Information The clinical portion of the program is comprised of CED 680 Practicum Seminar and Clinic and CED 684 Internship.
+These are required for all students.
 CED 580 Practicum Clinic and CED 584 Internship may be taken by students needing to log required clinical hours after CED 680 and CED 684 are completed.
 CED 580 and CED 584 are not required unless additional clinical hours are needed.